-The Methodist and Baptists branches of Protestant Christianity have left indelible marks on the Western world.
+The Methodist and Baptist branches of Protestant Christianity have left indelible marks on the Western world.
 Not only have the traditions planted churches, but they have positively contributed to society and culture.
-The denominations and churches that comprise each tradition have many similarities, but important difference too.
+The denominations and churches that comprise each tradition have many similarities but important differences too.

 What is the origin of each of these traditions?
 What do they agree about theologically?
 What do they disagree about?
 What are the largest denominations in each tradition today?
 Keep reading to learn more.